cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 [github.com/cosmos/registry](https://github.com/cosmos/registry) is a stopgap solution.
 Each chain ID will have a folder describing its genesis and a list of peers.
 A blockchain operator claims his chain ID by forking this repository, create a branch with his chain ID, and submit a pull request to include it in the official `cosmos/registry` of chain IDs.
 Every chain ID is represented by a folder, and within that folder there is a `peers.json` that has a list of nodes that you can connect to.

-There is [already a tool](https://github.com/apeunit/cosmos-registrar) started by Jack Zampolin and further developed by Ape Unit to automate claiming and updating a chain ID.
-Updating in this case means committing a fresh peerlist to the repo - it should be run with a cronjob.
+There is already a tool, the [cosmos-registrar](https://github.com/apeunit/cosmos-registrar) started by Jack Zampolin and further developed by Ape Unit to automate claiming and updating a chain ID.
+Updating in this case means committing a fresh peerlist to the GitHub repository - it should be run with a cronjob.
 Its state is best described as v1.0, so go ahead and report any bugs as Github issues.

 ## Verifying the other blockchain
 Let's assume you are now connected to a node belonging to chain B, and chain A has a IBC light client pointing to chain B, and vice versa.